-Not all dinosaurs died out 65 million years ago.
-Avian dinosaurs--in other words, birds--survived and flourished.
-Scientists at the American Museum of Natural History estimate that there are more than 18,000 species of birds alive today.
+Avian dinosaurs—in other words, birds—survived and flourished.
+Museum scientists estimate that there are more than 18,000 bird species alive today.
 A variety of other species also survived on land, including frogs, snakes, lizards and mammals.

 Birds: Birds are the only dinosaurs to survive the mass extinction event 65 million years ago.